 God was manifest in the flesh

-The word “Manifest” is the Greek word “phaneroo” which means; “Appear or Show”.
-It is used 58 times in the KJV version with the primary meaning of “appearing or showing” something.
+The word “manifest” is the Greek word “phaneroo” which means; “appear or show”.
+It is used many times in the Bible with the primary meaning of “appearing or showing” something.

 Justified in the Spirit